Table of Contents

 Typography Drop Caps

-The theme comes with different styles of typography drop caps.
-It will apply to the first letter of the first word on a given paragraph.
+The theme includes multiple drop cap styles.
+A drop cap applies to the first letter of the first word in a paragraph.

 - In that HTML card, add a

 .
-Check below for the available classes for each style - Add your paragraph text whith that
+See below for the available classes for each style. - Add your paragraph text within that

 There are currently six styles available.